 Nutritional Considerations: From colleague Jo Scott-Dalgleish BSc (Hons), mBANT, CNHC

-• Ensure an adequate energy intake.
-Use My Fitness Pal or a similar app to track your food intake over the course of week.
-On any day when you train, if you are consuming fewer than 2500 calories as a male endurance athlete and 2000 calories as a female endurance athlete, your intake is likely to be inadequate as these are the guidelines for the general population.
-If you are taking in fewer than 2750 calories (male) or 2250 calories (female) on a day when you are training for two hours or more, you are likely to be at increased risk of RED-S. Use this data to learn more about appropriate food choices and serving sizes, and introduce some changes to increase your intake in line with your training load.
+- Track your food intake vs energy expenditure for a short period.
+Use My Fitness Pal or a similar app to track these daily over the course of week.
+On any day when you train, if you are consuming fewer than 2500 calories as a male endurance athlete and 2000 calories as a female endurance athlete after taking your energy expenditure through training into account, your intake is likely to be inadequate as these are the guidelines for the general population.
+Use this data to learn more about appropriate food choices and serving sizes and introduce some changes to increase your intake in line with your training load.
 But I do not suggest using apps like these on a long-term basis as they may encourage an unhealthy obsession with your food intake.

 Optimal health: including female athletes!
 Part 1 Bones Dr N. Keay, British Journal of Sport Medicine 2017